 The Namib desert goes from the South of Angola to South Namibia and ranges 1600 km.
-Unfortunately, we didn’t have a 4WD so we could venture into the desert, but we had the opportunity to explore the Namibian part of the desert during our escapade to Swakopmund.
+Unfortunately, we didn’t have a 4WD to venture into the desert, but we had the opportunity to explore the Namibian part of the desert during our escapade to Swakopmund.
 This is one of the aridest regions in the world and where you will find the unique Welwitschias.

 #16 Pululukwa resort

 The Pululukwa resort is ideal for relaxing and enjoying the scenery and nature.
-Throughout the park, you will find wild animals, zebras, antelopes, Angolan chickens, and even Ostriches and crocodiles.
-With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points, and even fruit farms.
+You will find wild animals, zebras, antelopes, Angolan chickens, and even Ostriches and crocodiles throughout the park.
+With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points, and fruit farms.

 We also need to mention the restaurant in Pululukwa because it is fabulous!
 There are great (and expensive) restaurants in Angola (particularly in Luanda), but the one in Pululukwa is our favorite.

 Although we lived in Angola, we didn’t visit the whole country!
 Angola is huge, so there are many other places that we couldn’t travel to or just weren’t even aware existed.

 We understand that not many people will be able to travel to Angola; it is, after all, one of the least touristy destinations in the world.
 However, it’s also a fantastic country with a lot to offer to the few who can visit Angola and get to know it.
 If you have the opportunity, seize it!